darenliang/dsfs/README.md

 specific date and time.

 Startup times can get long when there is a long transaction history.
-To speed startup times multiple transactions are compacted into one message.
-Transaction order is still preserved and if no more transactions can fit in a messages, the transactions are compacted into the next message and so on.
+To speed startup times multiple transactions can be compacted into one message.
+Transaction order is still preserved and if no more transactions can fit in a message, the transactions are compacted into the next message and so on.

 ## Areas of improvement